Ranjith1105/Module-6/ENCAPSULATION.md

 ### ALGORITHM

 1. Start the Program.

-2. Define a class Employee
+2. Define a class Employee.
 3.Inside the class, define the __init__() method to initialize:

         -name

         -emp_id

         -designation

 4.Define a public method show() to display the employee's name, ID, and designation.

 5.Create an object of the Employee class with sample data.

-6.Call the show() method to display the employee's details 7.End the program.
+6.Call the show() method to display the employee's details.

+7.End the program.

 ---